BugattiWu/motorsport-archive/README.md

 Motorsport Archive is an ongoing, long-term project focused on digitally cataloging racing circuits and routes throughout history.

 Each circuit and route is reconstructed in Google Earth, providing contexts for:
-  -Geospatial relationships
+  - Geospatial relationships
-  -Elevation and terrain
+  - Elevation and terrain
-  -Historical layout changes
+  - Historical layout changes

 Contents:
-  -Reconstructed circuit/routes (.KML) with descriptions -Annotated landmarks
+  - Reconstructed circuit/routes (.KML) with descriptions
+  - Annotated landmarks
-  -Elevation profiles available
+  - Elevation profiles available
-  -Other references
+  - Other references

 Tools & Methodology:
-  -Google Earth's satellite imagery and terrain data -Historical maps and photographs
+  - Google Earth's satellite imagery and terrain data
+  - Historical maps and photographs
-  -MotorSport's Racing Circuit Database
+  - MotorSport's Racing Circuit Database

 Versioning:
   - v0.x - Active development and expansion
-  -Versions increment with meaningful additions or revisions
+  - Versions increment with meaningful additions or revisions

 License & Use:
 This project is intended for research, educational, and archival purposes.